himansurathi/Download-UVA-and-Codechef-files/README.md

 The following are the features:

-* The pdf files will be downloaded in slots of folders like 1-100 files in a single folder, 2- 100 in another problem and so on....
+* The pdf files will be downloaded **in slots** of folders like 1-100 files in a single folder, 2- 100 in another problem and so on....
-* Use of urlib2 of python to open each of the pdf files individually so that we can read them.
+* Use of **urlib2** library of python to open each of the pdf files individually so that we can read them.
-* Informing about each successful download of individual pdf file, each directory download is completed as well as when the total download is also completed.
+* Informing about each download of **individual pdf file, each directory and total download** too.
-* Generic URL of all pdf files: http://uva.onlinejudge.org/external/<jthfolder>/<ithfile>.pdf
+* Generic URL of all pdf files: http://uva.onlinejudge.org/external/jthfolder/ithfile.pdf , where i and j are integers